 The case, then, stands as follows.
 Wants which are more important than this "last" want will not be affected by the loss of the good, for their satisfaction is, as before, guaranteed in case of need by the replacement of substitutes.
 Nor will those wants be affected which are less important than this "marginal want," for they go unsatisfied whether the good is there or not.
-The only want affected is the last of those that otherwise would be satisfied : it will be satisfied if the good is there; it will not be satisfied if it is not there.
+The only want affected is the last of those that otherwise would be satisfied: it will be satisfied if the good is there; it will not be satisfied if it is not there.
 It is thus the dependent want we were seeking.

 Here then we have reached the goal of the present inquiry, and may formulate it thus: the value of a good is measured by the importance of that concrete want, or partial want, which is least urgent among the wants that are met from the available stock of similar goods.
 What determines the value of a good, then, is not its greatest utility, not its average utility, but the least utility which it, or one like it, might be reasonably employed in providing under the concrete economical conditions.
-To save ourselves the repetition of this circumstantial description-which, all the same, had to be somewhat circumstantial to be quite correct-we shall follow Wieser1

-1 Ueber den Ursprung und die Hauptgesetze des wirthschaftlichen Werthes. p.
-128. Jevons has the expressions "final degree of utility" and "terminal utility."
-With Menger, who first formulated the above law with entire clearness, but gets along without the convenience of a short technical expression, in calling this least utility-the utility that stands on the margin of the economically permissible-the economic Marginal Utility of the good.
+To save ourselves the repetition of this circumstantial description-which, all the same, had to be somewhat circumstantial to be quite correct-we shall follow Wieser on calling this least utility-the utility that stands on the margin of the economically permissible-the economic Marginal Utility of the good.
 The law which governs amount of value, then, may be put in the following very simple formula: The value of a good is determined by the amount of its Marginal Utility.

 This proposition is the key-stone of our theory of value.
 But it is more.
 In my opinion it is the master-key to the action of practical economic men with regard to goods.
 In the simplest cases, as in all the tangle and complication which our present varied economic life has created, we find men valuing the goods with which they have to deal by the marginal utility of these goods, and dealing with them according to the result of this valuation.
-And to this extent the doctrine of marginal utility is not only the key-stone of the theory of value, but, as affording the explanation of all economical transactions, it is the key-stone of all economical theory.1 Those who have observed practical life closely will, I think, be convinced that this claim is not exaggerated.
+And to this extent the doctrine of marginal utility is not only the key-stone of the theory of value, but, as affording the explanation of all economical transactions, it is the key-stone of all economical theory.
+10 Those who have observed practical life closely will, I think, be convinced that this claim is not exaggerated.
 Rightly to observe and rightly to interpret what has been observed, however, is an art not always easy; and in what follows accordingly we shall make use of the value theory to guide us in observing and interpreting what falls within its sphere.
 We begin, then, with an illustration of the greatest conceivable simplicity.